 You can’t beat a Church Micro or several, especially on a bright, sunny day in January.
+There were several churches in MK and the outlying villages that I hadn’t found.
+So I passed a long afternoon by driving around a load of them.

-On this particular bright, sunny day in January I had both girls for company when I was in the car, but not whilst caching.
-They both took their iPads and wanted to stay in the car, so that’s what they did except for one cache at the very end.
 The good thing about Church Micros though, is that you normally don’t have to stray far from your car.
-In fact, on most of them, I had to stray farther to take a photo of the church than I did to find the cache.
+In fact, for most I had to stray farther to take a photo than to find the cache.
 A goodly few of them were right next to where I parked, which was handy.

 The caches we found during the day were :